ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

-What you might not know is that in modern Python, you can omit the `__init__.py` file and still be able to run the same import.
+What you might not know is that in modern Python, you can omit the `__init__.py` file and still be able to run the same import!
+So why can't we just get rid of them?

 ## The benefits of being explicit